bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 Based on the arguments, some constructors are even more special:

 - default constructor: is the constructor with no arguments.
-Some algorithms require types that have a default constructor.
 For some classes having a constructor with no arguments does not make sense.
+Some algorithms. require types that have a default constructor which at minimum gets the object in such a state that [it can be destroyed and it can be assigned to][eop] (and can't be used in other ways unless it's assigned to).
 - copy and move constructors: I'll cover them later in this article
 - constructors that accept just one argument (other than copy and move). **Most of the time you want to make such a constructor explicit**.
 That is because